A More Personal Way to Coach

 When dopamine levels stabilize, many couples notice less automatic excitement, more irritation, and a decline in sexual novelty.
 This is often the point when conflict surfaces more regularly.

-These patterns are more likely to appear when couples have leaned on dopamine‑driven excitement but lack conflict‑management skills.
+Across thousands of couples, Gottman has identified four interaction patterns — criticism, contempt, defensiveness, and stonewalling — as strong predictors of relationship breakdown, known as the Four Horsemen.
+These patterns are more likely to appear when couples have leaned on dopamine-driven excitement but lack conflict-management skills.
 Each episode of harsh criticism or emotional withdrawal sends the message “I am not safe with you,” and slowly undermines the trust phase.

-Without deliberate effort, partners begin “turning away” from emotional bids instead of turning toward them—a core Gottman concept.
-At this point, the issue is not that dopamine has disappeared, but that a long-term love relationship requires emotional attunement, trust‑building behavior, conflict‑resolution skills, and shared meaning.
+Long-term love requires emotional attunement, trust-building behavior, conflict-resolution skills, and shared meaning.
 Dopamine may start the relationship.
-Skills and daily practice of small “things” sustain it.
-(For practical strategies grounded in Gottman’s research, see “Conflict Resolution in Relationships”).
+Skills sustain it.
+For practical strategies grounded in Gottman’s research, see Conflict Resolution in Relationships.

 Building Lasting Love: Gottman Principles Beyond Dopamine

-While “chemistry” fuels early passion, both neuroscience and Gottman’s long‑term data suggest that stable, fulfilling love rests on something deeper.
+While dopamine fuels early passion, both neuroscience and Gottman’s long-term data suggest that stable, fulfilling love rests on something deeper.
 Research on couples who report being “in love” after many years finds continued activation in reward circuits, but now combined with brain regions associated with calm and secure attachment.

-Couples who thrive over time tend to live out what Gottman calls the Sound Relationship House.
+Couples who thrive over time tend to live out what Gottman calls the Sound Relationship House:

-• They build and update Love Maps—detailed knowledge of each other’s inner worlds.
+• They build and update Love Maps — detailed knowledge of each other’s inner worlds.

 • They express fondness and admiration, creating a resilient baseline of respect.